Learn about Google's newest search feature. It's called "Google Squared".

 It does those queries pretty well.

 Google extrapolates data from existing websites.
-The description for Best Picture winner comes by default from wikipedia but I can alter where Google fetches results by choosing an alternative source.
+For example, if I search for "Academy Award Best Picture winners" Google takes snippets from websites to create captions with visuals.
+The description for Best Picture winner comes by default from Wikipedia but I can alter where Google fetches results by choosing an alternative source.

 Don't expect much for "future dates" or "winning lottery tickets" though.